ArronJablonowski/OpenClawNotes/README.md

 ```

 ### 4g.
 Modify the Terminal's Prompt
-This will be a visual que to help identify when you're in the LLM/AI user's terminal, and help prevent entering commands into the wrong terminal window.
+This will be a visual cue to help identify when you're in the LLM/AI user's terminal, and help prevent entering commands into the wrong terminal window.
 ```
 nano ~/.zshrc
 ```
 - Add the following to the end of the .zshrc file:
 ```
-# This function prepends the 'Brain' emoji (🧠) to the prompt for visual awareness.
+# This function prepends the 'Brain' emoji (🧠) to the prompt for a visual cue/awareness.
 preprompt_brain() {
     # \e[33m is the ANSI code for yellow/amber, making it noticeable.
     echo -e "\e[33m🧠\e[0m "